jsbueno/extracontext/README.md

  with none of the boilerplate or confuse API.

-Next Steps:
+## Next Steps

+1. Implementing more of the features possible with the contextvars semantics
+  - `.run` and `.copy` methods
+  - direct access to "`Token`"s as used by contextvars
+  - default value setting for variables

+1. A feature allowing other threads to start from a copy of the current context, instead of an empty context. (asyncio independent tasks always see a copy)

+1. Bringing in some more typing support
+(not sure what will be possible, but I believe some `typing.Protocol` templates at least.
+On an initial search, typing for namespaces is not a widelly known feature (if at all)

+1. (maybe?)
+Proper multiprocessing support:
+  - ironing out probable serialization issues,
+  - allowing subprocess workers to start from a copy of the current context.

+1. (maybe?) support for nested namespaces and maps.

+### Old "Next Steps":
 -----------
-(not so sure about these - they are fruit of some 2018 brainstorming for features in a project I am not coding for anymore)
+(not so sure about these - they are fruit of some 2019 brainstorming for features in a project I am not coding for anymore)